leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

 ## Interactive Exercise 3 – Account classifications and behaviors

 **Instruction: ** For each one of the accounts listed below, enter the corresponding Account Type and whether an increase in the Account would be a Debit or a Credit.

+The list of “Account Types” to choose from are listed below….

 ```
 [cosmatt-widget]